smoradlou/mugs/README.md

 gcloud ml-engine predict --model $MODEL_NAME --version $VERSION --json-instances check_deployed_model/test.json
 ```

 Check if you are able to get a prediction out of the gcloud command.
-If you get errors, you should try to resolve them before submitting the project.
-The output of the command should look something like this (the numbers will probably be different):
+The output of the command should look something like this.

 ```
 CLASSES  PROBABILITIES
 1        [2.0589146706995187e-12, 1.0, 1.7370329621294728e-13, 1.2870057122347237e-32]
 ```

 The values you use for the $MODEL_NAME variable and the $VERSION variable can be found in your project on the Google Cloud web interface.
-You will need these values and your Google Cloud project id to submit your coding test.

-To be able to pass the coding test.
-You should be able to get an accuracy of 75% on our secret dataset of mugs (which you don't have access to).
-If your accuracy however seems to be less than 75% after we evaluated it, you can just keep submitting solutions until you are able to get an accuracy of 75%.

-### Submitting your coding test

-Once you are able to execute the command above without errors, you can add us to your project:

-* Go to the menu of your project
-* Click IAM & admin
-* Click Add
-* Add automated-evaluation@billing-skyhaus.iam.gserviceaccount.com with the Project Owner role

-If you added us to your project you should fill in [this form](https://docs.google.com/forms/d/1A6LgwK6zoZVZG3vkDE823jpSc1Cw6VQ4aTd_07ILqwI) so we are able to automatically evaluate your test.
-Once you've filled in the form you should receive an email with the results of your coding test within 2 hours.
-We'll hope with you that your results are good enough to land an interview at ML6.
-If however you don't, you can resubmit a new coding test solution as many times you want so don't give up!

-If you are invited for an interview at ML6 afterwards, you'll have to make sure that you bring your laptop with the code that you've wrote on it, so you can explain your model.py file to us.